maddisondesigns/customizer-custom-controls/readme.md

 ### Image Checkbox ###

-The Image Checkbox works the same as an ordinary checkbox control, in that you can one or more items out of a number of items.
+The Image Checkbox works the same as an ordinary checkbox control, in that you can select one or more items out of a number of items.
 The difference is that it allows you to display images for each selection choice.
 This is useful where an image provides a better indicator for the user, than simple text.
 A common use of this type of control is where a user might select the weight of a font (e.g. Bold, Italic etc.).

 When adding your control, you can specify the url for the image to display, the title text to display when hovering the cursor over the image and the value for each item.